SindreMilvang/SindreMilvang/README.md

 - 👋 Hi, I’m @SindreMilvang
 - 👀 I’m interested in math and physics.
 And skiing.
 And music.
-- 🌱 I’m currently learning how to use GitHub.
+- 🌱 I’m currently studying a Master of Science at NTNU.
-- 💞️ I’m looking to collaborate on an easy project, to learn how this works.
 - 📫 How to reach me: sindre.esmann.milvang@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I have seen a wild lion!

 <!---
 SindreMilvang/SindreMilvang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.